ajatprabha/darkroom-rs/benchmark/README.md

 Moreover, it absolutely destroyed Go even with CPU only operations.

-> Note: These unit is in seconds.
+> Note: Y-axis is in seconds.

 <a href="./graphs/latencies.png"><img src="./graphs/latencies.png" alt="Latencies" style="width: 100%;"/></a>